erunyon/erikrunyon.com/about.md

 ### Bio

 [Erik Runyon](https://erikrunyon.com/), Technical Director for [Marketing Communications](https://marcomm.nd.edu/) at the [University of Notre Dame](https://www.nd.edu/), has been developing websites for fun and profit since 1995, and joined the university in 2007.
-Erik enjoys chatting and writing about web performance, accessibility, mobile support, and RWD.
+Erik enjoys chatting and writing about web performance, accessibility, mobile, and RWD.

 ## Upcoming Presentations